moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 1. **E1-M3:** unweighted lift spines align with the tidal eigenframe at 0.73–0.76 vs Hessian 0.67 (null 0.5) — the lifted geometry is a better *static descriptor* of web anisotropy even where it loses on mass.
-2. **E0b:** hypoelliptic diffusion (splitting scheme) is strictly harmful at every curvature × sparsity tested — all of the lift's toy gains come from the angularly-sharp elongated filters, none from evidence propagation.
+2. **E0b (corrected rerun):** strong hypoelliptic diffusion (splitting scheme) is harmful at every curvature × sparsity tested including the most-curved tercile; weak diffusion is neutral-to-harmful except a small positive (+0.01, p=0.03) at the ultra-sparse level.
 (Caveat: crude numerical scheme, not the exact SE(3) kernel.)
+3. **E0c hybrid:** the sum of normalised scores improves purity and junction F1 over the Hessian at moderate sparsity — a practical recipe.
-3. **E2's instrument recovered known Zel'dovich pancake physics** from scratch — the perpendicular-infall signature — which validates the PM + tracking pipeline.
+4. **E2's instrument recovered known Zel'dovich pancake physics** from scratch — the perpendicular-infall signature — which validates the PM + tracking pipeline.
+5. **The length-matching lesson:** matched comparisons must enforce the match on the score-buying quantity itself (realized skeleton length), not a proxy (mask volume).
+The proxy manufactured a p≈10⁻¹⁴ phantom win.

 ## Status of the program's claims

-- **C1 (methodological)** survives only in restricted form: orientation lifting is the better spine-geometry estimator for *sparse samples of thin, tube-like networks* (the CLAMATO-like regime), not a general cosmic-web improvement.
+- **C1 (methodological)** is refuted as a general claim: at honest matched length the Hessian is at least as good everywhere tested, with the lift tying only at ultra-sparse sampling.
+What survives of C1: the anisotropy description (M3) and the hybrid's purity/junction gains.
 - **C2 (physical)** is refuted as stated: the intrinsic-manifold geodesics do not drive filament assembly; assembly is transverse collapse in the tidal eigenframe, with the lifted geometry emerging as a *description* of